AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 📜░░**Question:** My hands or drum sticks are pointing the wrong way?

-**Answer:** 1.
+✔**Answer:** 1.
 Use your VR hand laser and locate the red configuration button.
 You will see it floating in the air near the drum kit.

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/913a003f-5bfd-4a3b-9059-68531f2a8a29)